GabrielSlima/NomadGuide/README.md

 # Nomad Guide
-This is a list of places to visist with types of visa, requirements and cost to acquire it
+This is a list of places to visist with types of visa, requirements and cost to get it

 ## North America